hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 PCElbowPlot(seurat)
 ```

-Based on this plot, the elbow appears to be around PC 7 or 8.
+Based on this plot, we can eye the plot, and the elbow appears to be around PC 7 or 8.
+While this gives us a good idea of the number of PCs to include, a more quantitative approach may be a bit more reliable.

 PC selection — identifying the true dimensionality of a dataset — is an important step for our clustering analysis, but can be challenging/uncertain.
 While there are a variety of ways to choose a threshold, we're going to calculate where the principal components start to elbow by taking the larger value of:

 1. The point where the principal components only contribute 5% of standard deviation and the principal components cumulatively contribute 90% of the standard deviation.
 2. The point where the percent change in variation between the consequtive PCs is less than 0.1%.